 - 10-15% of those at birth with no symptoms will go on to develop varying degrees of hearing and mental or coordination problems.

-When CMV is transmitted at the time of delivery from contact with genital secretions or later in infancy through breast milk, these infections usually result in few, if any, symptoms or complications.
+When cytomegalovirus is transmitted at the time of delivery from contact with genital secretions or later in infancy through breast milk, these infections usually result in few, if any, symptoms or complications.

 What are some recommendations for pregnant women regarding CMV infection?